 The Reebok Fast Flexweave has a sleek look, but make no mistake about it— it offers a good fit and is very comfortable.
 Lightweight and flexible, it offers superior arch support.
 This pair of shoes are ideal for everyday walking or working out in the gym.

 Its midsole is made of 3-D foam that provides superior and precise cushioning.
 You’ll love how stable and flexible you will be on this shoe.
 The low-cut heel design, meanwhile, facilitates quick transitions.
 The upper is breathable and stretchable as well.
-Weighing around 8 ounces, this shoe is light and easy to carry around.
+Weighing around 8 ounces, this running and gym shoe is light and easy to carry around.

 Under 10 ounces and $100, the Fresh Foam Lazr from New Balance is a definite steal.
 It has a sleek upper which is made from Hydroknit that tightens around parts of the feet requiring added support.